 While Amazon Web Services typically offers a pay-as-you-go approach for its products, the company’s Relational Database Service (RDS) has been an outlier.
 Unlike Elastic Compute Cloud (EC2) instances, which can be paused and relaunched as needed, the ability to directly stop and start RDS instances has never been available… until now.

 Amazon Web Services announced on the 10th of April that their Database Migration Service (DMS) functionality has been updated to support one of the leading Dev NoSQL databases –MongoDB.
-This new addition to the DMS allows for data to be streamed from a MongoDB along with any of the other supported databases on AWS.
+This new addition to the DMS allows for data to be streamed from a MongoDB along with any of the other supported databases on AWS, making it easy to migrate MongoDB databases to Dynamo DB.

 In our previous blog post, we discussed ‘Which relational database engines does RDS support?’.
 We talked about the whole idea of Amazon RDS, is to allow you to move your relational databases to the cloud.
 In the second part of our blog discussing Amazon RDS, we are going to look at 6 amazing reasons to use Amazon RDS with your database engine.